-It is time to bring inflammation fully out of the shadows, address the effect it has on our health.
+It is time to bring inflammation fully out of the shadows and address the effect it has on our health.
 Once we do that, we can finally reduce the rates of most diseases in this world, including overweight and obesity.

 There are two types of inflammation: acute and chronic.

-With chronic inflammation, the inflammation doesn’t end.
-This can happen when the immune system mistakenly sees something as a threat, or if the immune response is repeatedly triggered.
+This type of inflammation can be triggered if the immune system mistakenly sees something as a threat or if the immune response is repeatedly triggered.
 For instance, frequent exposure to environmental chemicals can cause low-grade inflammation because these chemicals are always in your system, and the immune system cannot get rid of them.

 When the immune system sends immune cells to fight a threat that is not real, they float around with nothing to do.
 Eventually, they start attacking the body’s own tissues.
 The tissues then release chemicals causing inflammation, which brings more immune cells to fight a non-existent threat.
 It’s a vicious circle that causes chronic inflammation that affects your health in dangerous ways.